ka-moamoa/Kaona/README.md

 ## 🚀 Build Instructions

 1. **Open the project** in Unity 2022.3.11f1
+2. Go to Player Settings and incriment version
-2. Go to `File > Build Settings`
+3. Go to `File > Build Settings`
-3. Set platform to **Android/iOS**
+4. Set platform to **Android/iOS**
-4. Ensure all scenes are enabled in the build settings
+5. Ensure all scenes are enabled in the build settings
-5. Click **Build and Run**
+6. Click **Build and Run**
-6. Open the Xcode project and make any necessary signing and capabilities adjustments.
+7. Open the Xcode project and make any necessary signing and capabilities adjustments.
+   - Bundle Identifier **must** be com.theorycraftist-games.kaona (case-sensitive)
    - You must add the `PrivacyInfo.xcprivacy` file (found in `Assets > External Assets > Publishing`) to the `UnityFramework` folder in Xcode.
 In the side panel, make sure its Target Membership is set to **UnityFramework**.
      ⚠️ Note: The build will fail App Store review if this file is missing.
 Unity did not automatically generate it in older Unity versions.

      ![Adding PrivacyInfo.xcprivacy in Xcode](images/privacyinfo-xcprivacy-placement.png)
-7. For Android, you will receive a `.APK` file
+8. For Android, you will receive a `.APK` file

 ---